Puppy Mills: How To Spot Them!

 Take your time, ask your questions, and make your assessment.
 Don't be rushed or 'backed into a corner'.

-If any of this appears to be a problem for them, thank them and move on, you're very probably dealing with a puppy mill owner!
+If any of this appears to be a problem for them, thank them and move on, you're probably dealing with a puppy mill owner!

-You can read more about puppy farms here, (including a video of a puppy mill raid in Tennessee).
+You can read more about puppy farms here (including a video of a puppy mill raid in Tennessee).

-Here's a link to the ASPCA (American society for the prevention of cruelty to animals) if you'd like more information on how to avoid buying from puppy mills.
+Here's a link to the ASPCA (American Society for the Prevention of Cruelty to Animals) if you'd like more information on how to avoid buying from puppy mills.

 Good luck!